 Head of Learning & Strategy, Comic Relief

 Emma joined Comic Relief in 2016, where she is Senior Investment & Funding Partner.
 She is responsible for developing new and innovative global funding opportunities, as well as leading the organisations’ Social Change strategy.
 Exploring how best to engage stakeholders and influence behaviours and policy on big global issues to greatest effect.

 Emma has almost 20 years’ experience of working in the public and NGO sector, developing strategy and policy on a range of issues including child sexual exploitation and safeguarding, gender based violence and child & adolescent mental health.
 She is passionate about effective engagement and participation and has co-designed programmes with young people on a range of issues ensuring young people are listened to and their voices heard.

-Director, Strategy and Impact, WISE Philanthropy Advisors
+Managing Partner, WISE Philanthropy Advisors

 Martial advises individuals and foundations in the areas of projects identification, strategic planning, grants management and impact evaluation.
 Martial draws on a broad and multifaceted experience in the social development field, and has visited or contributed to over 150 projects in close to 20 countries in South East Asia, Middle East, Latin America and Africa.
 Previously, Martial managed projects in the field, including projects for local economic development and human rights in South East Europe and in the Caucasus.
 He lectures on project management and impact assessment to several Swiss non-profit organizations.